The traditional art gallery model is broken.

 It’s about how the artwork fits into their life, their home, their personal story.

-The most powerful collections aren’t built from silent purchases at openings.
 They’re built from relationships, real conversations between collector and artist, the kind you can’t buy at an auction, or off a white wall.

 Many believe direct connection with the artist matters.